ryanmadden/ryanmadden.github.io/_posts/2017-04-18-Adapting-Elo.md

 \end{align}
 $$

-In this case, the probability of Player A winning the game is $VALUE.
+In this case, the probability of Player A winning the game is 0.64.
 At the end of the game, the ‘actual result’ (S<sub>A</sub>) for Player A will be 1 for a win, 0 for a loss, or 0.5 for a tie.
 The difference between the actual result and the expected result is combined with a scaling factor ‘K’ to calculate the new rating for each player.
 The formula for that calculation look like this:

 $$
 R'_A=R_A+K(S_A-E_A)